sangsongthong-hexterika/MockPenetrationTestingReport/GoldenEyeReport/README.md

 **Description:**

 During the assessment, an image file named for-007.jpg was identified as containing encoded information.
 Using ExifTool, metadata analysis revealed an encoded message embedded within the file.
-This message was decoded using Burp Suite’s decoder, revealing the Admin user’s password.
+This message was decoded using Burp Suite’s decoder, revealing the Admin's password.

 With these credentials, an attacker could log into the Moodle platform as an admin user, gaining access to sensitive user data, including the ability to modify settings, view all users, and further escalate privileges within the system.